papinet/papiNet-API/papiNet-JSON-Style-Guide.md

 When papiNet defines a property of type `array`, papiNet ALWAYS means that this array MUST have at least one element; therefore the constraint `minItems: 1` will always be added.

+**Exception:**

+Responses with empty collections having HTTP status code `200 OK` MUST have an items array with constraint `minItems: 0`.

 ### Rule 8 - Deprecated

 ### Rule 9 - Deprecated